earthly/website/blog/_posts/2021-05-05-docker-networking.md

 ## Public Networking

-Let’s talk about how to publish a container port and IP addresses to the outside world.
+Let's talk about how to publish a container port and IP addresses to the outside world.
 When you start a container using the `docker run` command, none of its ports are exposed.
 Your Docker container can connect to the outside world, but the outside world cannot connect to the container.
 To make the ports accessible for external use or with other containers not on the same network, you will have to use the `-P` (publish all available ports) or `-p` (publish specific ports) flag.

-For example, here we’ve mapped the TCP port 80 of the container to port 8080 on the Docker host:
+For example, here we've mapped the TCP port 80 of the container to port 8080 on the Docker host:

 ```
 docker run -it --rm nginx -p 8080:80
 ```

-Here, we’ve mapped container TCP port 80 to port 8080 on the Docker host for connections to host IP 192.168.1.100:
+Here, we've mapped container TCP port 80 to port 8080 on the Docker host for connections to host IP 192.168.1.100:

 ```
 docker run -p 192.168.1.100:8085:80 nginx